What is MAT?

 - Indian & Global Environment

-There are total of 200 multiple-choice questions with one mark for each correct answer.
+There are a total of 200 multiple-choice questions with one mark for each correct answer.
 The scaled score is calculated out of 800.
 There is no time limit assigned to various sections.
 Candidates need to effectively manage their time to answer 200 questions in 150 minutes.
 The exam officials advise that candidates shouldn’t spend more than 30 minutes in any section.
 Apart from the overall cut-off, many of the institutes evaluate the candidates on the basis of sectional cut-off score.

 Some of the participating B-schools do not consider the marks scored in the Indian & Global Environment section.
 The score of Indian & Global Environment is separately displayed but is not taken into account to calculate percentile score or merit in the MAT score card.
 MAT score is valid for one year for most of the management institutes.